-- a. study outputs shall be proposed by the Proponent.
-Information and data generated shall be sufficient to establish baseline conditions and adequately predict the effects on VECs to determine monitoring and follow-up requirements; - b. all maps are to be presented using Geographic Information System (GIS) and associated shapefiles are to be provided in digital format; - c. raw data shall be included in the Appendix in electronic tabular form and as digital geospatial data for GIS; and - d. identification of all information sources.
+Study outputs shall be proposed by the Proponent.
+Information and data generated shall be sufficient to establish baseline conditions and adequately predict the effects on VECs and shall meet the following criteria:

+- all maps are to be presented using Geographic Information System (GIS) and associated shapefiles are to be provided in digital format; - raw data shall be included in the Appendix in electronic tabular form and as digital geospatial data for GIS; and - all information sources are to be identified.